chilli007123/Dissertation/Dissertation_MD_FILE.md

 | client.exe |     None | True     | True   | True  | 4                |
 \label{tab:custom}

 The results of table \ref{tab:custom} are as expected, with the custom payload evading Windows Defender.
 The scores on VirusTotal are shocking with only four Antivirus products detecting malware, the results produced above clearly indicate that [@kalogranis2018antivirus] was right in the fact that handcrafted payloads will perform better than tool generated payloads.
 Furthermore with the payload having no encoding and still producing the lowest score yet it further demonstrates the effectiveness of a hand crafted payload.
 The payload had functions such as, taking pictures on the victims webcam and opening a port on the machine so that the attacker can download any files.
-As the payload used no evasion techniques it ponders the question to whether Windows Defender has sufficient protections against new strains of viruses.
+As the payload has many functions similar to those in modern day viruses it is strange that behavioural detection techniques didnt pick it up as a virus.
+Lastly, As the payload used no evasion techniques it ponders the question to whether Windows Defender has sufficient protections against new strains of viruses.

 <!-- Im going to have to talk more about this -->

 # Discussion

 ## Effectiveness of tool generated payloads